-A victim who is not satisfied with the amount of victims support awarded by the decision-maker may request an internal review by the Commissioner.
+A victim who is not satisfied with the decision about financial assistance or recognition payment may request an internal review by the Commissioner.
 This is done by making an application in writing stating the grounds of the application.

 The application must be lodged within 90 days of receipt of the decision.
-Before the VRS 2018 Amendment Act, which commenced on 14 January 2019, the period was only 28 days.